rayanerocha07/docker-config/README.md

 # How to Run the Project

-This is a minimum template for setting up a project with authentication with Rails, PostgreSQL, React, and Docker in the development environment.
+This is a minimum template for setting up a project with authentication.
+Rails, PostgreSQL, React, and Docker in the development environment.

 Clone the repository: